Viishhnur/SARImageColorizationModel/README.md

 Then open the notebook and run the cells.

+### 5. Comet_ml account creation

+Set Up Logging For Experimentation¶

+Comet ML provides a convenient API to log experiments in a way easy to follow.
+It is also free for individuals.
+There are also other choices, you can replace it with your choice of platform.

+Login using your api key.

+Do not hardcode you api key, use an configuration file or use secrets if you are using colabs or kaggle

 ## Notes

 - If you're running into any issues with dependencies, try upgrading the packages using `pip install --upgrade <package-name>`.